Skip to article frontmatterSkip to article content

 Sub-Issues

-Show issues with their tracked sub-tasks using GitHub’s native sub-issue feature.
-Use :append-sub-issues: [column] to inline sub-issues at the bottom of a specific column:
+Show tracked sub-tasks using GitHub’s sub-issue feature.
+Use :append-sub-issues: to inline them at the bottom of a specific column, or add a dedicated sub_issues column.

 MyST Demo